 I am also a newer author of an instructional art book, "Naturally Wild: How to Paint Animals Using Pastels."
 Naturally Wild book available for purchase:

-I am currently producing illustrations for three other others.
+I done illustrations for three other authors.
 One book is published, "Eliza the Pig" by Author Alexandra McClanahan.
 I have three illustrations in this book.
 You can find this book on Create Space or Amazon.com: www.createspace.com/5876796

 Lincoln Artists' Guild past president (2007-2010), current member and graphic design/scholarship chairperson, www.lincolnartistsguild.org